tonyambrus/node-swc/README.md

     Removes a private prefix
     Example: GET /remove/myChannel/private?key=KEY&prefix=server/:clientId/*

+GET /list/:channel/private?key=KEY -> <data>
+    Lists all private messages currently for that channel

+GET /list/:channel/public?key=KEY -> <data>
+    Lists all public messages currently for that channel

 ### Posting Messages
 POST /channel/:channel/* (BODY:<data>)
     Posts a message to the message queue of the prefix (regardless of if it's a public or private prefix)